Butternut Squash Soup with Tales Of A Leftover Chicken

 I fear that recipes and nice-ish pics may disappear from this blog for a little while.
 I apologize in advance if you start getting My Opinion Wednesdays and Thursdays to go along with all the My Opinion Mondays.
 And if I stop talking about food altogether and just start randomly rambling, well, I’ll blame the hormones and hope that you stick with me until I’m back to normal.

 This week, to keep things very simple and to keep me mostly off my feet, I made a basic roast chicken.
 So easy to just toss some veggies and potatoes into a roasting pan, top them with a lightly seasoned chicken and throw it all into the oven.
 Unfortunately, I’ve already posted about a very simple chicken (The Naked Bird can be found here) and thus feel like it would be cheating to do so again.

 Instead, I’ll share what I did with some of the leftovers.
 I made stock from the carcass, of course.
 Not the deep dark broth I told you about here but a more basic light stock.
-The recipe is at the bottom of this page.

 This is the stock I regularly make from the chicken carcass the day after we've had a roast chicken.
 Remove any meat and save it for another use.
 You just want the skin and bones here.

 - 1 chicken carcass with any bits of skin that were leftover

 - 2 whole carrots

 - 1 onion, halved (skin on or off)